 - Estimate the ppsf of the property without the terrace

 - The general relationship between finished terrace space and interior space – terraces are typically valued at 25-50% of the ppsf of the interior space.

 - Obstructions – such as a parapet that blocks the view from the terrace.
-View itself is NOT a terrace amenity since it is considered in the ppsf of the apartment.
+The view is NOT a terrace amenity since it is considered in the value of the apartment.
 A skylight or risers are usually deducted from the square footage.

-- Oversized space – if the terrace is greater than 50% of the interior space, the ppsf contribution falls off considerably for the additional space over the 50% threshold.
-For example 700 sq ft 1-bedroom apartment with a 3,000 sqft terrace – only about 350 sq ft has any meaningful value (of course, if the maintenance charges reflect the entire terrace, any value of the terrace would be wiped out.
+- Oversized space – if the terrace is greater than 50% of the interior space, the ppsf contribution falls considerably for the additional space over the 50% threshold.
+For example, a 700 sq ft 1-bedroom apartment with a 3,000 sq ft terrace – only about 350 sq ft has any meaningful value (of course, if the maintenance charges reflect the entire terrace, any value of the terrace would be wiped out.

 - Primary amenity – The patio or garden in a ground floor brownstone or apartment – use the same logic as when considering a terrace in a penthouse apartment.

 One of the reasons penthouse or any apartments with significant outdoor space sell for a higher price per square foot is that the sq ft denominator in the price per square foot equation only considers interior square footage.
 To create more parity between the two types of apartments for comparison purposes, calculate the adjusted price per square foot of the apartment.
 To do that, theoretically, you need to convert the outdoor space into interior space.